eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 Call to generate the plot:
 ```
-python tools/visualization/plotXMLAttributes.py -x speed -y leaderGap -s -o lc.png lanechange.xml -i reason --filter-ids speedGain
+python tools/visualization/plotXMLAttributes.py -x speed -y leaderGap -o lc.png lanechange.xml -i reason --filter-ids speedGain
 ```
-where -x is the attribute for the x axis; -y is the attribute for the y axis; -s is to show the plot; -o is the output file name; -i is the filtered attribute name (reason for lane changing in this case); --filter-ids are the values of the filtered attribute name (reason = speedGain in this case).
+where -x is the attribute for the x axis; -y is the attribute for the y axis; -o is the output file name; -i is the filtered attribute name (reason for lane changing in this case); --filter-ids are the values of the filtered attribute name (reason = speedGain in this case).

 <img src="../images/lanechange_output.png" width="500px"/>